-"The BMW M5 is currently the fastest, best handling executive saloon money can buy, but it's expensive."
+"The BMW M5 is one of the fastest, best handling executive saloons money can buy, but it's expensive."

 The BMW M badge remains a stamp of performance unrivalled by the likes of Mercedes AMG.
 The BMW M5 therefore comes with a huge turbocharged V8 engine with massive reserves of power and performance that is born out of Formula One-derived technology.
 The suspension is electronically controlled and can be tuned for more speed or greater comfort using the easy-to-use steering-wheel-mounted controls.
 Everything about the M5 is driver-focused, from the weighting of the steering to the responsive gearbox, while also retaining all the appealing practicality of the standard BMW 5 Series, with its well-constructed interior, big boot and excellent everyday usability.
 Extras you can add on include optional sports leather seats that are really comfortable, while those with a thing for gadgets will enjoy that head-up display and enormous 10.2-inch sat-nav screen.
 While rivals such as the Mercedes E63 AMG do have appeal, the M5 is still the drivers favourite.

 Speed is a thirsty mistress, and the M5 certainly drinks the fuel.
 That means combined fuel economy of 28.5mpg and CO2 emissions of 232g/km.
 The bad news is that we found that number dropped down to 15mpg if you drove the M5 aggressively, which we’re guessing most buyers are very likely to do.
 You do get 10 per cent more power, 30 per cent more torque and 30 per cent extra efficiency than the car it replaced – but it's still expensive.
 Plus, the high-tech gearbox and electronic suspension will need the very best (and expensive) servicing.